-Granite intends to develop properties as suitable opportunities arise.
+Granite currently develops properties and intends to develop properties in the future as suitable opportunities arise.
 Real estate development includes risks associated with:

-- construction delays or cost overruns that may increase project costs; - failure to receive zoning, occupancy and other required governmental permits and authorizations; - · development costs incurred for projects that are not pursued to completion; - natural disasters, such as earthquakes, floods or fires, that could adversely impact a project; and - · governmental restrictions on the nature, use or size of a project.
+- construction delays or cost overruns that may increase project costs; - failure to receive zoning, occupancy and other required governmental permits and authorizations; - · development costs incurred for projects that are not pursued to completion; - · natural disasters, such as earthquakes, floods or fires, that could adversely impact a project; and - governmental restrictions on the nature, use or size of a project.